 He has produced research on HIV stigma, refugee access to healthcare, transgender access to healthcare, the relationship between poverty, imprisonment and health, and the social movement of Peace through Health.
 His top priority throughout his training and practice has consistently been to understand and address the needs of marginalized patients and communities, and their social determinants of health.

 Valerya moved to Fredericton from Vancouver, BC in 2014.
-She is a member of Reproductive Justice New Brunswick and also sits on the Board of AIDS NB.
-Valerie moved here from Vancouver where she was passionately involved with harm reduction approaches, low barrier health services, Housing First programs, and the narrative therapy community.
+She is a member of Reproductive Justice New Brunswick, Solidarity Fredericton and is the President of the Board of Directors for AIDS NB.
+She is passionate about providing low barrier health services, housing first programs, harm reduction and reproductive justice.
 Valerya completed her masters of social work from the University of Victoria in 2019 and is a counsellor in private practice.

 Clinic 554 is proud to employ a number of local part-time nurses, counsellors, physicians, and reception staff on our team.
 We celebrate our dedicated volunteers who offer everything from escort services to translating, and phone support to community advisory.
 Finally, we are proud to host learners, including medical students and residents.

 Clinic 554 would not be possible without the generous support of donors from across the country, locally and internationally, who supported Reproductive Justice New Brunswick and the Federicton Youth Feminists in raising awareness and funding for an integrated reproductive health and family practice clinic.